-C. Round 4 Priorities
+C. Round 6 Priorities

-Building on funding already distributed in the previous three rounds, the PIJF will increasingly focus on funding that supports the sustainability, capability and capacity of public interest journalism in Aotearoa New Zealand.
+Building on funding already distributed in previous rounds, the PIJF will focus on funding that supports the sustainability, capability and capacity of public interest journalism in Aotearoa New Zealand.
 Applications are invited across all three pillars of the PIJF including, Industry Development, Project and Role based funding.
-It should be noted however that given the number of roles funded in Round 2 and feedback from industry around shortages in the journalism workforce, Round 4 will prioritise Industry Development and projects that deliver to long term outcomes or support current sector shortfalls and underserved audiences.

-It is expected that this round will have up to circa \$5m available.
+It is expected that this round will have up to circa \$10m available.

-Given the limited funding available, previous allocations and expected demand, media entities will be able make separate applications under each of the pillars but the number of proposals within each pillar will be limited to:
+Following discussion with the PIJF Industry Advisory Panel and given the remaining funding available, previous allocations and expected demand, media entities will be able make separate applications under each of the pillars but the number of proposals within each pillar will be limited to:

-- 1 Industry Development application

-- 1 Project application

-- 2 Roles (across both Targeted or Content Creation categories)
+- 1 Industry Development application (new or previously funded) - 1 Project application (new or previously funded) - 2 Roles across both Targeted or Content Creation categories (not including Te Rito graduates see detail in Roles Criteria below)